pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 #### Hard deploy (when MEP wanted, manual)

-- Know which version (and then tag) you want to deploy
+- Know which version (and then tag) you want to deploy.
+If you patched a version Staging, it could be `patch/v1.X.Y`

 - `yarn trigger:production:deploy <tag>`